Chain Reactions

 Energy Transfer in Chain Reactions – This is a one-page guide that explains some of the basic science of simple machines and energy transfer that youth experience while building chain reactions.

-Tinkering Studio - One of the best resources we’ve found for making chain reactions with youth comes from the Tinkering Studio at the Exploratorium in San Francisco.
-Lots of great ideas and some nice printable resources.
+Tinkering Studio - The Tinkering Studio at the Exploratorium in San Francisco offers lots of great ideas and some nice printable resources.

 Contact